Fact Sheet FS1206

 This is one of the most important questions to consider before deciding to start a vineyard.
 Many factors determine whether planting a vineyard is a good or bad idea for you.
 For what purpose will you use your grapes?
 Is there a market for your product?
 Is the site or sites you are considering acceptable to grow grapes?
 Is your plan to eventually operate your own winery at your vineyard site to use your grape production?
 Considering these answers, is planting in your region profitable and economically feasible?

 Creating a business plan is the first step in starting a successful vineyard.
-The links below are helpful guides for preparing your own vineyard business plan.
+The link below are helpful guides for preparing your own vineyard business plan.

-Vineyard Business Plan Workbook - The following link is to an Illinois-based business plan workbook that can be used as an outline for the business plan of any vineyard.
+Vineyard Business Plan Workbook (PDF) – This Illinois-based business plan workbook can be used as an outline for the business plan of any vineyard.
 It contains references to useful books, publications and information on vineyard supplies.

 Before deciding to plant a vineyard, you must think about how much the start up and operating costs will be.
 The sources below are useful tools in estimating specific vineyard costs; however, establishment generally costs in the range of $10,000–$15,000/acre.

-Wine Grape Production - A Penn State fact sheet for new or experienced farmers is the Agricultural Alternative enterprises sheet for grapes, with corresponding budget.
+A Penn State fact sheet for new or experienced farmers is the Agricultural Alternative enterprises sheet for grapes, with corresponding budget (extension.psu.edu/wine-grape-production)

 Starting a vineyard is a time and money-consuming endeavor.
 It may take years before it starts yielding a profit so considering how much money you can afford to invest in those beginning years is important in determining if planting a vineyard is right for you.